Mohamed Habib Marzouki

-Mohamed Habib Marzouki (محمد الحبيب المرزوقي; also, Abu Yaareb al-Marzouki and Abou Yaareb al-Marzouki; born 29 March 1947) is a Tunisian academic, philosopher and translator.
+Mohamed Habib Marzouki (محمد الحبيب المرزوقي; also, Abu Yaareb al-Marzouki and Abou Yaareb al-Marzouki; born 29 May 1947) is a Tunisian academic, philosopher and translator.
 Along with intellectual work, he involved in politics for a short time following the Jasmine revolution.
 Resigning only a year later, he declared his intention to step out of political work for good and count on writing to incite social change.

 A central theme of Marzouki's thought is reconciling, or even unifying, philosophy and religion.
 According to him, ending the conflict between philosophy and religion (or Islam in particular), which he believes is an ancient one, is the only possible way to bring about actual reform in the Islamic world in particular, and the world in general.
 To achieve the "civilizational revival of the Islamic nation, he argues, Muslim nations must overcome the ideas of Arabic Renaissance so that they can resume what he calls their current civilizational mission in the context of globalization, holding that "without strong and independent economies and serious ethics of work, social growth may remain a wishful thinking".

 Early life and education

 He was born in Ferryville, French Protectorate of Tunisia.
-The thirteenth in a family of fifteen children, he obtained a philosophy degree at the Sorbonne University in 1972.
+The thirteenth in a family of fifteen children, he received a PhD in philosophy from the Sorbonne University in 1972.
 He taught at the University of Tunis between 1980 and 2006 and at the International Islamic University of Malaysia.